Codehouze/HNH_foodbank_USSD/USSD/README.md

 ---

-Thank you for using the USSD Food bank Application.
+Thank you for using the USSD Foodbank Application.
 We hope this application helps in efficiently managing food bank services and reaching those in need.
 If you have any questions or need further assistance, please feel free to open an issue or contact the project maintainers.